sew-k/cheap-flight-search/README.md

 - [ ] to split onto frontend and backend separate applications (to consider)
 - [ ] development of more responsive UI
 - [ ] **QuickSearchView** - origin and destination airport - to enable also choosing from saved airports (and custom IATA code input)
-- [ ] **SuggestionsView** - to add new view containing searching results based on User's holiday plans and favourite routes.
+- [ ] **ItinerariesView** - to add new feature: searching results based on User's holiday plans and favourite routes.

 6. Application deploy
 - [ ] deploying backend on *replit* (to consider)